AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 ## Workspace

-With your components properly defined in the dataview, you can now build specific B2B reports and visualizations in your Workspace project.
+With your components properly defined in the data view, you can now build specific B2B reports and visualizations in your Workspace project.

 Below is a screenshot from an example project that relies on the connection and data view described above.
 The visualization descriptions explain which of the freeform table visualization relies on the transformed B2B lookup data.